cran-task-views/Epidemiology/proposal.md

 the conditions described in the previous paragraph.

-Packages are deemed in scope if they provide tools, or data, explicitly targeted at reporting, modelling, or forecasting infectious diseases.
+Packages are deemed in scope if they provide tools, or data, explicitly targeted at reporting, analysing, modelling, or forecasting infectious diseases.

 # Packages